 Once a student submits a deposit to the Admissions Office and receipt of the deposit is confirmed, students are required to activate their Columbia University e-mail address in order to receive an email of their E-Bill account statement.
 Email accounts can be set up online at CUIT.
 Students who have submitted a deposit are encouraged to complete this process as soon as possible.
 This will allow students to receive their E-Bill in a timely manner in order to make payment arrangements and avoid late fee charges.

-Columbia University has arranged to make available a tuition refund insurance plan offered by A.W.G.
-Dewar, Inc. This elective insurance plan provides coverage for tuition, room and board should a student suffer a serious illness or accident and withdraw from classes before the semester is completed.
+Columbia University has arranged to make available a tuition insurance plan offered by GradGuard.
+This elective insurance plan provides coverage for tuition, room, and board should a student suffer a serious illness or accident and withdraw from classes before the semester is completed.